Job Vacancies available now

 Internship Opportunities available now …

-Community Action and Support for Education (CASE) Project is a 3-year project being implemented in Ghana by RAINS in partnership with Hope for Children UK.
-It is funded by UKAID through the UK Aid Match funding window.
+Community Action and Support for Education (CASE) Project was implemented between 2017 and 2021 in Ghana by RAINS in partnership with Hope for Children UK and funded by UKAID through the UK Aid Match funding window.

-The project seeks to improve access and quality of education for 1,400 children in the West Mamprusi and Nanton districts of the North East and Northern Regions of Ghana.
-Available statistics indicate that the districts basic school completion rates for education is below the national average.
-Also there is a high attrition rate and a low level of awareness on the basic rights of children.
+The project sought to improve access and quality of education for 1,400 children in the West Mamprusi and Nanton districts of the North East and Northern Regions of Ghana.
+Available statistics indicate that the districts basic school completion rates for education are below the national average.
+Also, there is a high attrition rate and a low level of awareness on the basic rights of children.

-The project is therefore working to improve the level of pupil’s retention in school and also the quality of education outcomes for children with a special interest on girls.
+The project, therefore, worked towards improving the level of pupil’s retention in school whiles also initiating measures towards enhancing the quality of education for children with a special interest in girls.

-This projects adopts and integrated approach to addressing the root causes of the low standards in access and quality of education in its operating districts.
-This approach entails the following strands:
+This project hinged on the adoption of an integrated approach to addressing the root causes of the low standards in access and quality of education in its operating districts.

 - Reducing child labour and socio-cultural barriers to education